inferadb/docs/whitepapers/InferaDB.md

 ### Security and Governance

 - **Module Signing:** Each WASM file must include a detached signature generated with the tenant’s private key.
-- **Static Analysis:** The Control Plane validates all WASM imports to ensure pure determinism (no random, time, or I/O dependencies).
+- **Static Analysis:** Control Plane validates all WASM imports to ensure pure determinism (no random, time, or I/O dependencies).
 - **Sandbox Constraints:** CPU, memory, and stack usage limits enforced by the PDP runtime.
 - **Version Pinnings:** Policies always reference an explicit module version — no implicit upgrades.